Just because I’ve tweeted it (in much shorter form) doesn’t mean I won’t blog it.

 I somehow wonder if maybe he felt we needed a ritual of some kind in our passage to manhood.
 I remember him telling us about the coming-of-age ceremony in this or that African culture, where a boy would be painted all white and then sent to hide in the bush.
 After a head start, the men of the village would come hunting for him, and catch him, and drag him away to be circumcised.
 And it hurt like hell, and then he would be a man.

 I can certainly see him thinking we needed some kind of ritualistic introduction to masculinity.
-We lived in a town where the native kids (who were the majority) mostly lived in broken homes, and endured pretty tough home lives.
+We lived in a town where it seemed like lots of the native kids (who were the majority) endured pretty tough home lives.
 The white kids, like me, were routinely beaten up by older native kids.
 But when we were chanting and dancing–well, stomping our feet to some drum beat, really–as we did that Ostensibly Zulu War Dance, man, I’m telling you, we felt something, some kind of power inside us.
 Something communal and something deep.

 Maybe the war dance was fake, and maybe the chant was made up, but that feeling, it was real.
 If you want to be a warrior, be a warrior.
 Don’t know the words?
 Make ’em up.
 Don’t know the dance?
 Fake it.
 No spears around?
 Use a floor hockey stick.
 Are you confused?
 Take your shirt off and thump your chest.
 Feel the heart beating inside it.